spencer-shadley/completed-class/02-Lesson-Plans/Full-Time/10-Week/02-Day/02-Day-LessonPlan.md

 * Explain any unfamiliar ES6 syntax as you go along as necessary, but try not to go deeper than necessary.
 Students will have plenty of time to practice ES6 as we go through the material over the next two weeks.

 * **Important:** In order to avoid continuous NPM installs, all of today's activity Solved and Unsolved versions include only a `src` folder.
 Students and yourself should scaffold out a React app once with Create React App, and then swap out the `src` folder for each activity.

 * The latter part of today's class  (starting with props) will be more challenging than the last class for many students.
 Syntax errors will abound as students confusedly mix states and props, and forget to pass attributes to their child components.
 Explain that memorizing syntax will come with time and practice, it's far more important to understand the concepts covered as exact syntax can always be looked up.

+* _If pacing on activities is a bit too fast this unit, remember that you have some time at the end of the week to review.
+Please let us know by opening an issue if any activities in particular need a bit more time, so we can adjust the schedule for the unit._

 * All of the Solved/Unsolved activities contain only the application's `src` folder.
 At the start of class scaffold out a React application using Create React App, and swap out the `src` folder for each activity to avoid repetitive npm installs.